HouzuoGuo/laitos/doc/Get started.md

 ## Prepare configuration

 laitos components go into two categories:
-- Features - access to Email, post to Twitter/Facebook, etc.
+- Toolbox features - access to Email, post to Twitter/Facebook, etc.
 - Daemons - web server, mail server, and chat bots.
-Daemons grant access to all features.
+Daemons grant access to all toolbox features.

 laitos uses a text file written in [JSON](https://en.wikipedia.org/wiki/JSON) to configure all components.
-Make an empty text file and write down `{ }` - an empty JSON object, then go through the links in [Feature list](https://github.com/HouzuoGuo/laitos/wiki/Feature-list) to craft your very own configuration.
+Make an empty text file and write down `{ }` - an empty JSON object, then go through the links in [component list](https://github.com/HouzuoGuo/laitos/wiki/Component-list) to craft your very own configuration.

 Keep in mind - a component without configuration remains inactive.